njm18/gmatrix/README.md

 Testing the Installation
 -------------------------
-We recoment that the user test the installation using the following commands:
+We recomend that the user test the installation using the following commands:

     library(gmatrix)
     gtest()